appacitive/builder-docs/server/javascript/samples/employee-directory/index.md

 }
 ```

 The `Employee` model is mapped to employee type in our Appacitive app.
-It overrides its default fetch function to call `fetchDetails`.
+The default fetch function is overriden by `fetchDetails`.
 This function uses graph API to fetch details for that employee.

-In addition, it also populates the `reports` collection with employees who report to that employee and sets the `managerid` and `managername` with the details of the `manager` employee to whom this employee reports.
+In addition, it also populates the `reports` collection with employees who report to this employee.
+It also sets the `managerid` and `managername` with the details of the `manager` to whom this employee reports.

 ```javascript
 // Use projection query to fetch employee details for this employee